cswitenky/cswitenky/posts/referral.md

 ## 🏦 Bank Accounts

 I encourage you to open a SoFi Money account to earn ~4.5% APY interest on your savings.
-It's a great place to park your emergency fund.
-You can also get a bonus if you use my referral link below.
+It's a great place to park your emergency fund whereas most banks offer just ~0.1% APY.
+We can also get a bonus if you use my referral link below.

 - [SoFi Checking/Savings](https://www.sofi.com/invite/money?gcp=ee5e268e-69b3-4e6c-bcc1-560f1cdd595f&isAliasGcp=false)